 - are proportionate to the current risk

-When a patient/service user facing health and social care worker has been identified as a contact via TTP or the NHS COVID-19 app
+When a patient/service user facing health and social care worker has been identified as a close contact or a member of a household has tested positive or is symptomatic

 Before the worker attends the workplace the employer should ensure: